kaseyawolf2/TurtleProject/readme.md

     Responder starts up in backup mode
     responder keeps Restarting

+* = Done
+- = Works but with requirements

 Minium Viable Product
     Turtle
-        DGPS
-            Entry point
+        - DGPS-
+            - Entry point - Works but needs refinement for non perfect start
-                Get the turtle setup for use
+                * Get the turtle setup for use *
                 GPS Detection of settings
                 if no GPS get user input
-            Goto
+            * Goto *
-                XYZ Movement
+                * XYZ Movement *
-                Travel Height
+                * Travel Height *
         Mine
             Recieve Area To Mine
             Deposit Ores at Set Site